Green Roof Benefits

 Green roofs block UV radiation and reduce temperature fluctuation, adding decades to roof performance.
 The extension of roof life results in financial savings for building owners and reductions in landfilled roof demolition waste.

 The installation of green roofs helps return green spaces lost during urban development and encourages the return of biological activity.
-Green roofs can attract and provide a living environment for various forms of wildlife, included birds, butterflies, bees and other beneficial insects.
+Green roofs can attract and provide a living environment for various forms of wildlife, including birds, butterflies, bees and other beneficial insects.

 Green roofs can greatly reduce runoff contaminants by filtering airborne pollutants, increase oxygens levels, and reduce greenhouse gases.
-Green roof plant’s foliage and roots naturally absorb airborne pollutants while releasing oxygen back into the atmosphere, providing cleaner and safer air for building occupants and the general public.
+Green roof foliage and roots naturally absorb airborne pollutants while releasing oxygen back into the atmosphere, providing cleaner and safer air for building occupants and the general public.

 Green roofs help provide urban environments with aesthetically pleasing roofscapes.
 Green roofs convert unused roof spaces into relaxing break areas for employees, healing gardens for recovering patients, green cityscapes for office buildings, and many other visually appealing green spaces.